Keyboard shortcuts

 pipestring"stdout"Which output stream to read: "stdout" or "stderr".

-regexstringRegex applied to the raw text line.
+regexstringnoneRegex applied to the raw text line.
 Group 1 is captured if present, otherwise the full match.
 Works with all parsers.
-Cannot be combined with pick.

-pickstringDot-path into the parsed JSON value, e.g. ".endpoint_id" or ".end.sum_received.bytes".
+pickstringnoneDot-path into the parsed JSON value, e.g. ".endpoint_id" or ".end.sum_received.bytes".
 Requires "ndjson" or "json" parser.
-Cannot be combined with regex.

-With "ndjson", every matching line appends to the capture’s history.
-With "json" or regex, the capture is set once from the final matched value.
+With "ndjson", every matching line updates the capture value.
+With "json", the capture is set once from the parsed document.
+With "text", only regex matching is available.

 The latest value is available for interpolation as ${step_id.capture_name}.